-The grant supports an intern’s salary for 400 hours of employment between May 30, 2020 and August 30, 2020.
-Organizations choose the intern's start and end date within that period.
-A full-time (40-hour per week) position would last ten consecutive weeks.
+The grant supports an intern’s salary for 400 hours of employment between June 1, 2021 and March 1, 2022.
+Organizations choose the intern's start and end date within that period, as well as how many hours a week they will work A full-time (40-hour per week) position would last ten consecutive weeks, while a part time (15 hour per week) position would last 27 consecutive weeks.
 Organizations may modify that schedule if needed within the program time frame, but may not exceed 8 hours per day/40 hours per week without paying overtime.

 All interns will be paid $6,000 for 400 hours of work ($15.00 per hour, or $600 for 40 hours per week).
-An additional stipend of $500 is awarded to organizations with budgets less than $500,000 to assist with administrative costs and any other additional expenses associated with hosting an intern.
+An additional stipend of $750 is awarded to organizations with budgets less than 1 million dollars to assist with administrative costs and any other additional expenses associated with hosting an intern.